 From the look in the picture, the clip seemed like it was probably pointless…but I was intrigued by the flow rate control valve.

-As much as I was looking forward to opening up my new gravel vacuum siphon, I admit that the unboxing was a bit disappointing (or is the write word strange?).
+As much as I was looking forward to opening up my new gravel vacuum siphon, I admit that the unboxing was a bit disappointing (or is the right word strange?).

 Underneath the air pockets was a silver, unlabeled pouch.
 It looked like this.
 I flipped it over (not shown below) and the words “Made In China” were stuck on, but otherwise it looked the same.